philsf/dotemacs/README.md

 1. Accept permission to use the custom theme:
     - currently `zerodark-theme`;
     - The theme hash updates every time you upgrade the theme pkg, so it is not versioned here;
+    - This will show up as a 3 lines block `(custom-safe-themes)` and includes the hashes for all custom themes you accepted as safe;